-(4) Early adoption of new or amended IFRSs or Interpretations
+(6) Early adoption of new or amended IFRSs or Interpretations

-For the preparation of the consolidated financial statements, the Company has early adopted IFRS 9 "Financial Instruments" (published in November 2009, and amended in October 2010 and December 2011).
+For the preparation of the consolidated financial statements for the year ended March 31, 2018, the Company has early adopted IFRS 9 "Financial Instruments" (published in November 2009, and amended in October 2010 and December 2011).

-(5) New or amended IFRSs or Interpretations not yet adopted
+(7) New or amended IFRSs or Interpretations not yet adopted

-Of the new or amended IFRSs or Interpretations published by the date of approval of the consolidated financial statements, the Company has not adopted the following IFRSs as of March 31, 2017, as adoption is not mandatory.
-The Company is currently evaluating the potential impacts that these applications will have on the consolidated financial statements, which cannot be reliably estimated at this time.
+Of the new or amended IFRSs or Interpretations published by the date of approval of the consolidated financial statements, the Company has not adopted the following IFRSs as of March 31, 2018, as adoption is not mandatory.
+The potential impacts on the consolidated financial statement that the applications of IFRS 9 and IFRS 15 will have are not material.
+The Company is currently evaluating the potential impacts that the application of IFRS 16 will have on the consolidated financial statements, which cannot be reliably estimated at this time.